djemsJazz/react-auth-app-redux/README.md

-## Simple React Auth App Template - Auth Managed With Context API
+## Simple React Auth App Template - Auth Managed With Redux

 I created this repos, in order to have an out of the box react auth app.